 1 - 3

-Heralded by Lonely Planet as an island shaking off its staid image to reveal a new level of funkiness, the Isle of Wight is having a moment so we thought we’d hot foot it over there with a long Easter weekend of walks and relaxed sightseeing.
+Heralded by Lonely Planet as an island shaking off its staid image to reveal a new level of funkiness, the Isle of Wight is having a moment so we thought we’d hot foot it over there with a long bank holiday weekend of walks and relaxed sightseeing.

 We’ve booked the whole of a grand Edwardian manor house which is now a YHA and stands in its own grounds with great sea views overlooking Totland Bay – a lovely place for simply chilling out.